If your image is lacking some action, you might want to try adding a blur effect to create the idea of motion and make it more appealing.

 Step 5: Adjust the Filter Opacity

-Another feature from the Smart Filters is that you can adjust the opacity and the blending mode.
+Another feature of Smart Filters is that you can adjust the opacity and the blending mode.

 If you open the Mode drop-down menu, you’ll find the blending mode choices.
 These are the same ones that you would have for blending layers.